mattmaas/hackathon/README.md

 ## Introduction To Custom Training

-The Clarifai Deep Learning Platform recognizes concepts inside images.
+The Clarifai Deep Learning Platform recognizes concepts within images.
 These concepts may be objects, things or even emotions.
 While the platform recognizes an ever-growing number of concepts, there may be times when you would like to create your own concepts and train the platform to recognize those.
 We call this Custom Training.

 ## A Quick Warning!